-The study tested how the nervous system develops by using genetically engineered mice with a fluorescent protein in one type of nerve cell called C-type low-threshold mechanosensory receptor or C-LTMR.
+The study tested how the nervous system develops by using genetically engineered mice with a fluorescent protein in one type of nerve cell, called C-type low-threshold mechanosensory receptor or C-LTMR.
 These C-LTMR cells, which branch from the spinal cord to the skin, were found to send projections to as many as 30 different hair follicles.
 When two other types of nerve cells were marked, the results showed each hair type (mice have three) having even spacing and pattern on the skin and bearing a different and specific set of nerve endings.
 “This makes every hair a unique mechanosensory organ,” Ginty noted.
-The amount of hair may be different in mice and men but many of the structures are similar and leads us to a new understanding of how hair plays an important role in our sense of touch.
+The amount of hair may be different in mice and humans but many of the structures are similar and leads us to a new understanding of how hair plays an important role in our sense of touch.

 3. Hair protects our bodies from harmful objects.
 Hair covers almost all of our body except for the palms of our hands, soles of the feet, and lips.
-Aside from providing cover from the heat of the sun, body hair such as eyebrows, eyelashes and those found in nostrils help keep dust and foreign matter out.
+Aside from providing cover from the heat of the sun, body hair such as eyebrows, eyelashes, and those found in nostrils help keep dust and foreign matter out.

 4. Hair identifies you.
-Your hair may be a dead giveaway for forensic analysis and paternity testing but for many, hair is simply the ultimate form of expression.
-The Jackson 5 and their afros, Dolly Parton and her big hair, Mr. T and his mohawk, Sinead O’Connor and her closely shaven pate, Alicia Keys and her braids, Jennifer Aniston and her “Rachel” locks – these celebrities have made their hair a brand of its own by using it to enhance their features and create a style that’s uniquely their own.
+Your hair may be a dead giveaway for forensic analysis and paternity testing, but for many, hair is simply the ultimate form of expression.
+The Jackson 5 and their afros, Dolly Parton and her big hair, Mr. T and his mohawk, Sinead O’Connor and her closely shaven pate, Alicia Keys and her braids, Jennifer Aniston and her “Rachel” locks – these celebrities made their hair a brand of its own by using it to enhance their features and create a style uniquely their own.